| "We have made giant strides in improving our national

 members" - said Mr. Michael Kitt, TD, Minister of State

 at the Department of the Environment, Heritage and Local Government.
+The Minister was addressing the Repak Members' Conference

 in the Hilton Dublin Airport Hotel on Thursday 19th June.